Sacred Water: Connecting to Water Through Ritual and Reverence

 - Prepare offerings and prayers

 You may wish to make physical offerings to the water.
-Ensure these offerings are natural and will not adversely effect the ecosystem.
+Ensure these offerings are natural and will not adversely affect the ecosystem.
 Offerings may include; flowers, stones, leaves, rice (be mindful that food offerings will not negatively affect wildlife), and incense.
-Prayer is a individual practice.
+Prayer is an individual practice.
 You may wish to prepare a prayer that is unique to your personal spiritual connection or choose a specific mantra or affirmation with which you resonate.
 Here are some options: